cboxdoerfer/fsearch/README.md

 [![Build Status](https://travis-ci.org/cboxdoerfer/fsearch.svg?branch=master)](https://travis-ci.org/cboxdoerfer/fsearch)
 [![Translation status](https://hosted.weblate.org/widgets/fsearch/-/svg-badge.svg)](https://hosted.weblate.org/engage/fsearch/?utm_source=widget)

-FSearch is a fast file search utility for GNU/Linux operating systems, inspired by Everything Search Engine.
+FSearch is a fast file search utility, inspired by Everything Search Engine.
 It's written in C and based on GTK+3.

 **Note: The application is still in beta stage, but will see its first release as soon as localization support has been added**